quickwit-oss/quickwit/docs/reference/cli.md

 *Options*

-`--index` ID of the target index.<br>
+`--index` ID of the target index. \
-`--config` Quickwit config file.<br>
+`--config` Quickwit config file. \
 `--data-dir` Where data is persisted.
-Override data-dir defined in config file, default is `./qwdata`.<br>
+Override data-dir defined in config file, default is `./qwdata`. \
-`--grace-period` Threshold period after which stale staged splits are garbage collected. (default: 1h)<br>
+`--grace-period` Threshold period after which stale staged splits are garbage collected. (default: 1h) \
-`--dry-run` Executes the command in dry run mode and only displays the list of splits candidates for garbage collection.<br>
+`--dry-run` Executes the command in dry run mode and only displays the list of splits candidates for garbage collection. \

 ### index delete